-We invite the suppliers with a "High" or "Very High" sustainability risk to complete an additional 360° evaluation.

-In the event that cases were detected and confirmed, remedial actions could range from sending warning letters, more in-depth on-site audits, requiring the submission of a gap closure plan, and even temporary suspension or termination of the contractual relationship in the most serious cases.
+Our goal for 2025 is to collaborate with some of our "high" and "very high" risk suppliers to conduct a 360° evaluation of their sustainability performance, with future plans to integrate this action into the process of awarding new suppliers.
+In the event that cases were to be detected and confirmed, remedial actions could range from sending warning letters, more in-depth on-site audits, requiring the submission of a gap closure plan, and even temporary suspension or termination of the contractual relationship in the most serious cases.